 We can only realistically know this peace if we’ve first connected with the basic concepts of justice and righteousness as they pertain to life in general; to the point of having at least a basic understanding and acceptance for how the world — and God in this world — works.

 Peace with Others

 Not everything in relationships is equal.
 Some get away with more than we would and others less.
 But there’s a basic symphony of justice and righteousness in all our relationships — which we call “God’s wisdom” — that we trust, and therefore helps us live peacefully.
 Proverbs talks much about this.

 Peace with Ourselves

-This is a concept of grasping the magnificent truth of God’s grace that God has forgiven us, without condition.
+This is a concept of grasping the magnificent truth of God’s grace that God has forgiven us, without condition, upon acceptance of same.
 This is the great and most perfect portion of justice and righteousness, for how could it be any more personally relevant or beneficial?

 All Three in Paralleled Unison

 Peace, righteousness and justice swarm through life together, pervading everything.
 Some may deny their power, but there’s no disputing their presence as we welcome them at these levels above.

 They’re brothers in arms as we contend willingly and gleefully in our world.
 As we fight our good fights for the faith, choosing to bear our individual crosses for more portions of God’s justice and righteousness to be known through us, we’re seeing peace operate.